Degree: Bachelor of Arts (BA)

 Program Requirements

-The major in English includes two tracks.
-The primary track consists of at least 30 semester hours in English above the 100 level (including 15 hours at the 300 level or above).
-The required courses are:
+The major consists of at least 30 credit hours in English above the 100-level (including 15 credit hours at the 300-level or above).

 ENGL 300 | English Literature to 1800 | 3 |